How does Flipping properties work?

 Funding for your property flip project

-Working out how to finance and still make money flipping houses can be challenging for beginners.
-Most high street lenders will not lend on houses in poor condition, or to borrowers who do not have a reliable, independent income or fix and flip experience.
+Learning how to finance and still make money flipping houses can be challenging for beginners.
+However, most high street lenders will not lend on dwellings in poor condition or to borrowers with a reliable, independent income or fix and flip experience.

 However, there are other options, and these are: